What is telehealth (telemedicine)

 Coverage and cost

-United States telemedicine laws
+United States telehealth laws

 Telemedicine vs. telehealth

-In the United States, the Federal Communications Commission sometimes uses the term eCare as an umbrella label any electronic exchange of information that aids in the practice of advanced analytics and medicine.
+The U.S. Federal Communications Commission sometimes uses the term e-care as an umbrella label for any electronic exchange of information that aids in the practice of advanced analytics and medicine.

-History of telemedicine
+History of telehealth